+Burn a chimney cleaning log.
 Manufactured chimney “sweeping” logs that have chemicals in them to reduce certain types of creosote can help.
 Just remember that none of these replace the need for an annual chimney cleaning.
 The resulting peace of mind when you’re cuddled up by the fire is worth it — promise!

-Use smart hearth habits.
+Practice smart hearth habits.
 Use a spark screen on top of the fireplace to keep burning embers from escaping up the chimney and a grate or glass doors on the front to keep sparks inside the wood box.
 A non-flammable rug adds even more protection for your floor.

 Be earth-friendly.
 Avoid burning treated wood, plastic or garbage, which can release harmful toxins.
 And check to see if your state has no burn days or other environmental restrictions for wood-burning fireplaces or stoves.

-Check your detectors.
+Check your smoke detectors.
 Regularly checking your smoke and carbon monoxide detectors is important.
 Why not tie that check into your first fire of the season maintenance routine?

 Keep fire extinguishers handy.
 Be sure to have a few fully charged, annually-inspected fire extinguishers nearby and in plain sight.
 Store them near doorways leading into the area with the fireplace.
 Also, keep one near the fireplace itself, taking care to locate it in an area that will stay cool, even when the fire’s burning brightly.
 Make sure adults know where these are and that they know how to use them.